aspose-html/Aspose.HTML-Products/html/en/net/conversion/html-to-bmp/_index.md

 h2: HTML to BMP Conversion in Documentation
 ---

-HTML files are frequently used to create, edit, or communicate a lot of information.
-HTML to BMP conversion is often required to protect documents from unwanted editing or copying, produce official documentation, prepare files for printing or sending by e-mail, etc.  Please visit the documentation article [Convert HTML to BMP](https://docs.aspose.com/html/net/converting-between-formats/html-to-pdf/) to learn more about Aspose.HTML for .NET API conversion features and to consider C# examples for the most common HTML to BMP conversion scenarios.
-In the article, you find information on how to convert HTML to BMP using ConvertHTML() methods, and how to apply PdfSaveOptions and ICreateStreamProvider parameters.
+BMP files are bitmap image files that are used to store high-quality bitmap digital images.
+Thus, it may sometimes be necessary to convert HTML to BMP.
+Please visit the documentation article [Convert HTML to BMP](https://docs.aspose.com/html/net/converting-between-formats/html-to-bmp/) to learn more about Aspose.HTML for .NET API conversion features and to consider C# examples for the most common HTML to BMP conversion scenarios.
+In the article, you find information on how to convert HTML to BMP using ConvertHTML() methods, and how to apply ImageSaveOptions and ICreateStreamProvider parameters.
-  -  <a href="https://docs.aspose.com/html/net/converting-between-formats/html-to-pdf/#html-to-pdf-by-a-single-line-of-code" target="_blank">Convert HTML to BMP by a single line of code</a>
-  - <a href="https://docs.aspose.com/html/net/converting-between-formats/html-to-pdf/#convert-html-to-pdf-in-c-using-pdfsaveoptions" target="_blank">Convert HTML to BMP using PdfSaveOptions</a>
+  -  <a href="https://docs.aspose.com/html/net/converting-between-formats/html-to-bmp/#convert-html-to-bmp" target="_blank">Convert HTML to BMP</a>
-  - <a href="https://docs.aspose.com/html/net/converting-between-formats/html-to-pdf/#output-stream-providers" target="_blank">Convert HTML to BMP using MemoryStreamProvider</a>
+  - <a href="https://docs.aspose.com/html/net/converting-between-formats/html-to-bmp/#convert-html-to-bmp-in-c-using-imagesaveoptions" target="_blank">Convert HTML to BMP using ImageSaveOptions</a>

 {{<section online-converters>}}
 ---